sachin-sadhu/obsidian_vault/Year 3 CS/Complexity.md

 ![[Pasted image 20250216134359.png]]
 ### Turing completeness
 A programming language is said to be "Turing-complete" if we can simulate every Turing machine in it.
+## Reduction
+Reduction is the concept of mapping a problem B to a problem A  And if we have a solution to problem A, then we can use that solution to solve problem B.

+If problem A can be reduced to problem B, and problem B is decidable.
+Then so is problem A.

+If problem A can be reduced to problem B, and problem B is undecidable, this does not necessarily mean problem A is also undecidable.
+As problem A can be reduced to many different problems.

+If problem A can be reduced to problem B, and problem A is undecidable, then so is problem B. This makes sense as if B was decidable, we could use that decider to decide problem A, and therefore problem A would also be decidable.

 # Rice's theorem
 #### Property
 A property of a Turing-recognisable language is any statement about that language that is either true or false.